South of Pescara Coastal Forts Protect The Adriatic Coast

 This exit presented us with our first toll booth trial.
-With no FastPass, we needed to find the line for cash and at this toll booth over lunch hour there appeared to be no option for us to exit.
+With no FastPass, we needed to find the line for cash.
+At this toll booth over lunch hour there appeared to be no option for us to exit.
 Since the FastPass lanes had gates, we would not even have been able to go through and hope a toll (with a car rental company userous handling fee tacked on) showed up at some future date on our credit card.
-We pulled over to ponder and finally tried pulling into a cash booth with a red light.
+We pulled over to ponder and finally pulled into a cash booth with a red light.
 This apparently woke up the one toll operator who finally came out and loudly told us he would open to take our cash.

-Heading Into Puglia – A Stop At Ischitella
+Heading Into Puglia

 Along this road we came across the most unusual sight.
 We were a bit confused when we saw the first young girl sitting on the side of the road in one of the pullout areas.
-As we continued to pass single and small groups of girls, some wearing small tops and just their panties, the light went on.
-These girls were there selling themselves to the truckers and farm workers coming along the road.
+As we continued we passed single and small groups of girls.
+Some wore small tops and just their panties.
+Then the light went on.
+These girls sold themselves to the truckers and farm workers that came along the road.
 This went on for miles and miles.

 The fields in the plains of the two lakes (Lesina and Varano) looked rich and red.
-But as we continued south and started to climb, the climate appeared more and more desert-like with giant cactus plants bearing bright red fruit standing at the side of the road.
+But as we continued south and started to climb, the climate appeared more and more desert-like.
+Giant cactus plants bore bright red fruit stood at the side of the road.
 We also started to see white towns built on the sides of the hills.

-As we approached Rodi we could see a town high on a hill and on a whim I suggested we turn in that direction.
-David did not believe the road would go all the way to the top, but we soon discovered the switchbacks in the trees indeed would get us to the top to Ischitella.
+As we approached Rodi we saw a town high on a hill and on a whim I suggested we turn in that direction.
+David did not believe the road would go all the way to the top.
+But we soon discovered the switchbacks in the trees indeed got us to the top and Ischitella.

 It was a lovely drive back through Puglia as the sun set and reflected off the ocean.
-The trip back along the interstate was still a couple of hours, mostly uneventful after we got gas with the car almost on fumes.
+The trip back along the interstate was still a couple of hours.
+It was mostly uneventful after we got gas with the car almost on fumes.